-Passengers do so, so many things that flight attendants wish they just wouldn’t.
+Passengers do so many things that flight attendants wish they wouldn’t—and most of the time, they don’t even realize it!

 ➡️ The Hoverer